da99/megauni.ruby/README.md

 What's can you do with it?
 -------------------------

 *Websites and chat bots.
-No HTML: point, type, and click.*
+No HTML required.*

 2-week overnight success: